safjammed/bit-group-project/README.md

 ### How to get started?
-Install dependencies. set up the `.env` file according to the `.env.example` file Open Terminal and type
+Install dependencies. set up the `.env` file according to the `.env.example` file Open the Terminal and type
 ```
 git clone https://github.com/safjammed/bit-group-project